Ahmed-BS11/Cycling-Stations-Monitoring/README.md

 ![Latest Bike Counts Table](images/last_number_of_bikes.png)

 *Description:* This image features the latest bike counts in different cities in the last 30 seconds.

+# Installation Guide

+## Reference PDF

+For a comprehensive installation guide, you can refer to the [Installation Guide PDF](INSTALLATIONS_GUIDE.pdf) provided in this repository.

+## Detailed Installation Steps

+For specific and detailed installation instructions tailored to this project, please navigate to the [installation](installation/) folder in the repository.